Trip Facts – 14 days Trip

 • Alcohol, internet, telephone tips to guide and drivers

-• Extra cost created by weather disturbances, political unrest, flight cancelation
+• Extra cost created by weather disturbances, political unrest, flight cancellation

 • Rescue evacuation